Modeling and control of malaria dynamics in fish farming regions: Introduction

 \section{Introduction}

-\if{ The goal of this research is modelling the impact of fish farming ponds' cleaning frequency in the proportion of population infected with malaria in the Alto Juruá region, giving conditions for the disease to either be eradicated or to stay endemic.
-In order to achieve this goal, we propose a model which was inspired by \cite{dumont,Reis2015plos,Reis2015malj}.

-Qualitative results about the asymptotic behaviour of the system were derived.
-Our main results are Theorem \ref{Theo 3.2} and Theorem \ref{Theo 3.3}.
-Both theorems provide a sufficient condition in terms of the parameters of the system for determining its asymptotic behaviour.
-Theorem \ref{Theo 3.2} concerns the total mosquito population, with respect to its convergence to a periodic solution or convergence to $0$.
-Conversely, Theorem \ref{Theo 3.3} concerns the proportion of population infected with malaria, again with respect to its convergence to a periodic solution or to $0$. }\fi

-Malaria is a disease caused by parasites of genus {\em Plasmodium}, transmitted to human beings through the bite of the female {\em Anopheles darlingi} mosquito.
-This species of mosquito is highly antropophilic and is present throughout the whole Amazon river basin \cite{Reis2015plos}.
+Malaria is a disease caused by parasites of genus {\em Plasmodium}, transmitted to human beings through the bite of the female {\em Anopheles} mosquito.
 Symptoms of malaria range from fever, tiredness, shivers, vomits and headaches in mild cases, to coma or even death in severe cases.
 It is specially dangerous to pregnant women and small children.
-Of the five species of {\em Plasmodium}, {\em Plasmodium falciparum} causes the most virulent malaria, and {\em Plasmodium vivax} is the most frequent cause of recurrent malaria.
+Of the five species of {\em Plasmodium}, {\em Plasmodium falciparum} causes the most virulent malaria, and {\em Plasmodium vivax} is the most frequent cause of recurrent malaria {in Brazil} \cite{Carlos2019_ComprehensiveAnalysisMalaria}.